 To be included within this list all mattresses:

-- Had to have a performance score of 9.23 or higher.
+- Had to have a performance score of 9.31 or higher.
+(Note: Performance cut-off differs based on each category.)

 - Had to be available for purchase within the USA.